ryan-mcclue/musings/notes.md

 (May have to inline functions?)
 Next we want to pass each chunk onto a queue and then dequeue them from each logical core?
 So, have a WorkOrder that will store all information required to perform operation on chunk, i.e. all parameters in `render_chunk` function
-Then a WorkQueue that contains an array of WorkOrders with total number equalling number of chunks So, the original loop iterating of chunks now just populates the WorkOrders Now in a while loop that runs while there are still chunks to execute, we call the `render_chunk` function and pass in the WorkQueue
+(may also store entropy for each chunk, i.e. random number series) Then a WorkQueue that contains an array of WorkOrders with total number equalling number of chunks So, the original loop iterating of chunks now just populates the WorkOrders Now in a while loop that runs while there are still chunks to execute, we call the `render_chunk` function and pass in the WorkQueue